8go/matrix-commander/README.md

                         is providing the functionality of 'DM (direct messaging)'.
 For c) this option allows an alternative to specifying a room as destination for some --listen actions.
-For d) this gives the otion to delete the device of a different user. ----- What is a DM? matrix-commander tries to find a room that contains only the sender and the receiver, hence DM.
+For d) this gives the option to delete the device of a different user. ----- What is a DM? matrix-commander tries to find a room that contains only the sender and the receiver, hence DM.
 These